openstack-archive/fuel-docs/pages/user-guide/post-install-healthchecks.rst

   1. Request list of ports.
   2. Check returned list is not empty.

-.. topic:: Basic operations with Savanna templates
+.. topic:: Savanna basic test

-  Test checks that Savanna can create templates.
+  Test checks that Savanna can work with templates.

   Test scenario:

-  1. Create a flavor for Savanna VMs.
+  1. Create a Nova flavor for Savanna VMs.
-  2. Create node group template for TaskTracker and DataNode processes.
+  2. Create a node group template for the TaskTracker and DataNode processes.
-  3. Create node group template for TaskTracker process.
+  3. Create a node group template for the TaskTracker process.
-  4. Create node group template for DataNode process.
+  4. Create a node group template for the DataNode process.
-  5. Create cluster template based on created node group templates.
+  5. Create a cluster template using the node group templates.
   6. List current node group templates.
   7. List current cluster templates.
   8. Delete the created cluster template.